Ada-Developers-Academy/core-unit-1/intro-to-tests/activity-tests.md

 # Activity: TDD Exercise

-Complete Parts 2 and 3 outlined in the readme of the [tdd-exercise replit](https://replit.com/@adadev/tdd-exercise#README.md).
+Complete Parts 2 and 3 outlined in the readme of the [tdd-exercise](https://github.com/Ada-Activities/tdd-exercise).